Konnect-Agri/spec/DELTA.md

 Trying to solve this problem incrementally, by first identifying and mapping the Odisha agri loan use case and then trying to generalise it.

+## Approach

+1. Go through those sheets and try to figure out an exhaustive (90%+ coverage) list of attributes that are required for the finance sector.
+2. Map those to the core spec directly, figure out what can be mapped directly, what is acceptable as tags and XInput, what we absolutely want as first class citizens
+3. Add those items as first class citizens, and get the `ADAPTED` spec reviewed by Ravi and team.

+## Open Questions

+1. Do we think in terms for finance and fintech, or do think in terms of loans only, if loans do we include all types of loans or just mortgages.

 ## APIs

 ### `search`: